igroff/caching-proxy/README.md

 ### Caching Behaviors

 The goal of this piece of software is to serve cached responses, and do so in such a way as to make that behavior easily configurable and manageable.
 To do this it allows runtime configuration updates, and defaults to serving cached responses in all situations.
-Here's a little more detail about this
+Here's a little more detail about how cached responses are served:

 *using maxAgeInMilliseconds with default serveStaleCache value of true*